OAI/OpenAPI-Specification/proposals/2024-08-01-Self-Identification.md

 As [OAS 3.1.1 clarifies](https://github.com/OAI/OpenAPI-Specification/pull/3758), it is already mandatory to separate location and identity for Schema Object support.

 Currently, associating a URI other than the current URL with a document to meet this requirement has to be done externally.
-Many tools effectively by allowing the retrieval URL to be set manually, without verifying that the document actually lives at the given URL.
+Many tools effectively support this by allowing the retrieval URL to be set manually, without verifying that the document actually lives at the given URL.
+However, this relies on users to make use of a non-standard implementation feature rather than offering well-defined behavior based on the document author's intent.

-With the new `self` field, tools need to be configured to know where to look to find the document if `self` value does not match its location.
-The JSON Schema implementation linked under "Prior Art" above demonstrates several ways to accomplish this.
+With the new `self` field, tools need to be configured to know how to locate documents whose `self` values do not match their locations.
+The JSON Schema implementation linked under [Prior Art](#prior-art) above demonstrates several ways to accomplish this.

 ## Detailed design